 How to populate a successful HIE with the right data, while simultaneously maintaining patient privacy and ensuring patient comfort.

-As healthcare organizations continue to implement health information exchanges (HIEs), task forces are challenged with determining how to best attain the keystone of the operation: patient consent.
-For an HIE to be successful, patient data is critical, but it’s not as simple as just collecting it.
-Here are some things that healthcare organizations should keep in mind in order to populate a successful HIE with the right data, while simultaneously maintaining patient privacy and ensuring patients’ comfort:
+As healthcare organizations continue to implement HIEs, task forces are challenged with determining how to best attain the keystone of the operation: patient consent.
+For an HIE to be successful, patient data is critical, but it's not as simple as just collecting it.
+Here are some things that healthcare organizations need to keep in mind in order to populate a successful HIE with the right data, while simultaneously maintaining patient privacy and ensuring patients' comfort:

 Know the options.
 HIE access can be controlled, so make a decision and stick with it.